Advertising

 The Colorado River and its tributaries formed the steep-sided canyons of stratified bands of red rock over a period of 2 billion years.
 The canyon is 446 km (277 mi) long, and up to 29 km (18 mi) wide, and in places over 1,500 m (nearly 1 mile) deep.

-Grand Canyon National Park UNESCO official website is one of 23 UNESCO World Heritage Sites in the US.
+Grand Canyon National Park UNESCO official website is one of the 23 UNESCO World Heritage Sites in the US.

 Grand Canyon, view from the South Rim